Click Here for Committee Descriptions.

 PROGRAM/SOCIAL EVENTS - This Committee schedules the bi-monthly speakers as directed by the King Lion.
-RELAY FOR LIFE - This Committee cooridinates the clubs participation in the Murrysville fund raiser for the American Cancer Society.
+RELAY FOR LIFE - This Committee coordinates the clubs participation in the Murrysville fund raiser for the American Cancer Society.

 CONSTITUTION & BYLAWS - This Committee is responsible for maintaining the Club's policies.
 Any item not covered by the Constitution or Bylaws is covered by Robert's Rules of Order.

 CONVENTION - This Committee promotes attendance to the yearly District, State and International conventions.
-FOOD BANK / PANTRY - Club members voluteer at the Westmoreland Food Bank to pack senior boxes and the Mother of Sorrows Food Pantry to distribute food.
+FOOD BANK / PANTRY - Club members volunteer at the Westmoreland Food Bank to pack senior boxes and the Mother of Sorrows Food Pantry to distribute food.

 BROOM SALE - This is an activity long associated with the Lions Club.
 Brooms that are acquired through the Westmoreland Co.
-Blind Association, along with other specialty Lions items, are available for purchase on the first Thursday of June through September at the Murrysville Farmers' Market.
+Blind Association, along with other speciality Lions items, are available for purchase on the first Thursday of June through September at the Murrysville Farmers' Market.

 PRE-SCHOOL VISION - In cooperation with the Westmoreland Regional Hospital